Here’s a fact about me… ready?

-Personally, I find that it’s way more manageable when I don’t wash it daily, and from a time-management standpoint, long hair just takes too long to wash, dry and style daily.
+Personally, I find that it’s way more manageable when I don’t wash it every day, and from a time-management standpoint, long hair just takes too long to wash, dry and style daily.

 So, dry shampoo is great.
 It can be really awesomely helpful when you’re nearing the “time to wash my hair” day, and especially if you want to live on the edge like me and push it to an extra day (or two… gross? naaahhhh).
 It also adds some extra body to fine hair like mine.